Written by Dr James Tan

 What Do Orthopaedic Doctors Do?

-Orthopaedic doctors often start treatment by assessing the issue with X-Rays and MRI scans.
+Orthopaedic doctors often start treatment by assessing the issue with X-rays and MRI scans.
 From there, they may prescribe pain relief medication or physical therapy.
-In more severe cases, an orthopaedic surgeon may offer more permanent solutions, such as injections or surgery.
+In more severe cases, an orthopaedic surgeon may offer other solutions, such as injections or surgery.

 How Do I Know If I Need a Chiropractor or Physiotherapist?